 University of Colorado Boulder is a wonderful option for individuals interested in a Geography & Cartography major.
 University of Colorado Boulder geography & cartography students receive 22.4% more than the standard geography student.
 Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.

 Just 3.0% of University of Colorado Boulder graduates are in student loan default.
 That's impressive, because the average is 7.0%.
-University of Colorado Boulder is a great decision for geography & cartography students.
-Graduates earn incomes that are higher than average.
+You might want to commit to an ACT preparation class prior to taking the exam since the usual ACT score is 27.
 Videos from CU - Boulder could be a good way to explore university.